cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 **Properties:**

-  * `port` The key-value port configuration as described in the [OpenStack network create port API](http://developer.openstack.org/api-ref-networking-v2.html#ports). app_svc
+  * `port` The key-value port configuration as described in the [OpenStack network create port API](http://developer.openstack.org/api-ref-networking-v2.html#ports).
   * `fixed_ip` Can be used to request a specific fixed IP for the port.
 If the IP is unavailable (either because it is already taken or does not belong to a subnet the port is on) an error is generated.
 Defaults to `''`.
   * `use_external_resource` A boolean for setting whether to create the resource or use an existing one.
 See the [Using Existing Resources section](#using-existing-resources).
 Defaults to `false`.
   * `resource_id` The name to assign to the new resource, or the name or ID of an existing resource when the `use_external_resource` property is set to `true`.
 (See the [Using Existing Resources section](#using-existing-resources)).
 Defaults to `''` (empty string).